SangerCytometry/PPMS-to-HTML-table/README.md

 You should contact Stratocore support about how to use the API system.

 ## INSTRUCTIONS
-Install the Python dependency 'Requests' using PIP in the python command line.  http://docs.python-requests.org/en/master/user/install/  Do this by opening the command prompt, navigating to your python\scripts directory (i.e. C:\Python27\Scripts) and typeing 'pip install requests'.
+Install the Python dependency 'Requests' and 'petl' using PIP in the python command line.  http://docs.python-requests.org/en/master/user/install/.
+Do this by opening the command prompt, navigating to your python\scripts directory (i.e. C:\Python27\Scripts) and typeing 'pip install requests' (or petl).
 You cannot do this from within the python shell.

 On line 26 add the folder name of where the script resides.
 This is to allow the script to run from the Windows Task Scheduler.